GeorgiPasev347/StaffManager/README.md

 # StaffManager
-StaffManager is a simulator of a data base with your employees where you can Add,Edit,Update and Delete any of your employees.
+StaffManager is a .NET based simulator of a data base with your employees where you can Add,Edit,Update and Delete any of your employees.
+Also a Demo and Source code which I will use in my future projects